 Images are really important in my online business, but I don't spend a lot on them.
 I mainly use these free stock photography sites to source images, combined with the resource below.

 Simple to use image editing software that has a basic free version.
 I only occasionally use the paid elements and you can do so on a pay-as-you-go basis, spending as little as $1 at a time if you want to use a premium image or graphic.

 I use Fiverr.com to outsource easy one-off jobs like designing a simple cover for an ebook or info product, keyword research or techie stuff (like moving a blog from one platform to another or making a new domain point at an old site).
 These are things I could do myself but as I don't do it on a daily basis it would take me a while to work out (or remember) how to do it.
 I can outsource it for as little as $5 so...
 Why not?

-I use Kindle Direct Publishing to publish my ebooks on Amazon, and Smashwords to push them out to other retailers like iBooks and Barnes & Noble.
-I also log onto those platforms daily to monitor sales and promote my books.
+I use Kindle Direct Publishing to publish my ebooks on Amazon, and Smashwords to push them out to other retailers like iBooks and Kobo.
+I also log onto those platforms regularly to monitor sales and promote my books.